Skip to main content

 Is mortgage interest tax-deductible in Canada?

 The short answer is: sometimes.
 It all depends on how the property is used.
 For a mortgage to be tax-deductible in Canada, the property the mortgage belongs to must be used for generating income (whether that’s rental income, business or professional income).
-The good news is that primary residences primary residences that are also used in some rental capacity can qualify for mortgage interest tax deductions.
+The good news is that primary residences that are also used in some rental capacity can qualify for mortgage interest tax deductions.

 Why would you want to use a mortgage for income tax deduction?